Coffin Tattoo Meanings, Ideas, and Designs

 Since 1380, the word coffin has meant any box in which the dead are buried.
 A coffin is tapered hexagonal or octagonal in shape, while a casket is a rectangular box.
 They usually have lids that open, either by lifting or on a hinge.
 These vessels for the dead are probably somewhat more meaningful to those from cultures who bury their dead (as opposed to cremating).

 The coffin has also been a longtime symbol of vampires, who are said to sleep inside a coffin and hide from the sun.

 Design Options for Your Coffin Tattoo

-Anything that is associated to death can be linked and portrayed within coffin tattoos, including...
+Anything that is associated with death can be linked and portrayed within coffin tattoos, including:

 Although many coffin tattoo designs are done in dark colors, some are very colorful.
 For example, the coffin-and-candle tattoo is very colorful and has a lit candle placed inside the coffin.

 Coffin tattoos are perfect for someone looking for a Gothic design.
 Vampires, spiders, spider webs, or bats can all be incorporated.